What is CFNA?

 How long do hard inquiries stay on your credit report?

-Hard inquiries can remain on your credit report for up to two years.
-Each time you make an inquiry, it is recorded by one or all of the three major credit reporting agencies: Equifax, Experian, and TransUnion.
+Hard inquiries can stay on your credit report for up to two years.
+These inquiries are recorded by one or more of the three major credit reporting agencies: Equifax, Experian, and TransUnion.

-If you don’t recognize the inquiry, or you are sure you didn’t make the inquiry, contact Credit First National Association and ask them why an inquiry was made.
+If you find an unfamiliar inquiry or are sure that you didn’t authorize it, contact Credit First National Association and ask for an explanation.
 The creditor’s name should be listed under the hard inquiry section on your credit report.